Azimut Hotels

 Azimut Hotels is a privately held Russian company that manages an international hotel chain.
 By mid-2021, it operated 40 hotels in Russia and Europe.
 According to Hotels Magazine, in 2015 the company was among the largest hotel networks worldwide.
 From 2008 to 2013 the company engaged in several significant acquisitions, partnerships and hotel purchases that significantly increased their overall number of properties.

 Overview

 The hotels are located in Russia, Germany, Austria, and Israel.
 Some of them are of private ownership, and some are based on a management contract or long-term lease contracts.
 The company was established in 2004 by Alexander Klyachin.
 In 2015, the hotel chain consisted of 24 hotels of the category 3 and 4 stars; the total number of Azimut rooms is about 8 thousand.

 The hotel chain was rated in 2015 as amongst the largest hotel networks worldwide, according to Hotels Magazine.

-As of 2018, the hotel chain counts 29 properties across three countries.
+As of 2018, the hotel chain counted 29 properties across three countries.